Mapping Southwest’s fun, loving culture

 Focus on relationships is the fundamental driver of leadership, culture, strategy, and coordination at Southwest.
 Employees embrace their connections with one another, which allows better coordination across teams and functions.

-Cross-functional performance measures that Southwest uses encourage employees to focus on learning, rather than on blaming, when things go wrong and, as a result, bolster relationships of shared goals, shared knowledge, and mutual respect.
+Cross-functional performance measures that Southwest uses encourage employees to focus on learning, rather than on blaming, when things go wrong.
+As a result, they bolster relationships of shared goals, shared knowledge, and mutual respect.

 Resolving conflicts is a means of strengthening relationships that inspire effective coordination, too.